In this section we will list all of our Flax Engine tutorials that you can use to leverage learning the engine possibilities.

 The character used in the tutorial can be downloaded at CG TRADE

-More information about the Physics Layers can be found on the official documentation that has been updated after the release of the video:
+More information about the Physics Layers can be found in the official documentation that has been updated after the release of the video:

-FLAX GAME ENGINE #03 : CHARACTER ROTATION, JUMP ANIMATION and new MOVEMENT
+FLAX ENGINE Tutorial #01 : CHARACTER ROTATION, JUMP ANIMATION and new MOVEMENT

 FLAX ENGINE Tutorial #03 : CHARACTER ROTATION, JUMP ANIMATION and new MOVEMENT

-In this video, we are going to continue developing our character controller scripts, by having the player turning correctly and smoothly in the direction of the movement.
+In this video, we are going to continue developing our character controller scripts, by having the player turn correctly and smoothly in the direction of the movement.

 We will also integrate the jump animation from the visual scripting environment.

-As a bonus, we will start to configure slightly the environment.
-As with in the first video, we are going to blend C# and VISUAL SCRIPTING.
+As a bonus, we will start to configure the environment.
+As with the first video, we are going to blend C# and VISUAL SCRIPTING.

 The character used in the tutorial can be downloaded at CG TRADE